CS2103JAN2017-T16-B2/main/docs/DeveloperGuide.md

 #### 3.3.3 SaveAs & Load Feature
 * SaveAs and Load feature utilizes the EventsCenter to update the managers of each component (UI, Storage, Model, Logic)

+#### 3.3.4 UndoManager
+* UndoManager implements a Singleton pattern design as all mutating command that has been typed previous affects data that persists throughout the application.

 ## 4. Testing

 Tests can be found in the `./src/test/java` folder.